Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Wisconsin's 12-Month Redemption Period: A Last-Resort Protection

-Wisconsin's 12-month redemption period after judgment of foreclosure is a significant state-level protection.
+Wisconsin's post-judgment redemption period under Wis.
+Stat. § 846.101 is a significant state-level protection.
+For mortgages executed on or after April 27, 2016, the standard redemption is 6 months from the date of judgment (reduced to 3 months if the lender waives deficiency); for pre-2016 mortgages, the standard is 12 months (6 months with deficiency waiver).
+Abandoned properties may qualify for a 5-week redemption period under § 846.102.
 The homeowner retains possession during the redemption period and can redeem the property by paying the full outstanding debt.
 This is not a modification program — it requires payment of the complete loan balance — but it provides meaningful time for homeowners who receive a judgment to arrange a sale, refinance through an alternative lender, or in some cases complete a modification during the litigation phase.
 The redemption period is most useful for homeowners with equity who can sell or refinance, not for homeowners who cannot access payoff funds.

 Repayment Plans and Forbearance